StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 ## Usage

+Note: Currently StatisticalRethinkingStan requires StatisticalRethinking.jl v 3.0.0.
+One way if setting that up is to `] dev StatisticalRethinking` and then use git to activate branch 3.0.0.

 StatisticalRethinkingStan.jl is a DrWatson project, with some added/re-purposed subdirectories:

 1. `models`, which contains Stan language model scripts needed repeatedly,